MrPio/The-Seagull-Story/README.md

 #### Based on the idea and data set of [SeagullStory](https://github.com/manuu1311/SeagullStory) by @manuu1311.

-In this project we aim to fine-tune a BERT-like transformer to solve a Natural Language Inference task.
-The model is asked `yes`/`no` questions and has to answer `yes`, `no`, or `irrelevant` based on a given story.
+In this project, we aim to fine-tune a BERT-like transformer to solve a Natural Language Inference task.
+Based on a given story, the model is asked `yes`/`no` questions and has to answer `yes`, `no`, or `irrelevant`.

 ## The NLI task
 *Natural Language Inference*, also known as *textual entailment*, is the task of determining whether a *hypothesis* is true (**entailment**), false (**contradiction**), or undetermined (**neutral**) given a *premise*.